laboon/ebook/text/41_advanced_unit_testing.md

 }
 ```

 This code is relatively simple, and it's easy to see that all of the private methods will be called and tested by the public methods.
-From the standpoint of a user of this class, it's easy to test that things work correctly - if a valid image is returned, then the method worked.
+From the standpoint of a user of this class, it's easy to test that things work correctly---if a valid image is returned, then the method worked.

 Now let's imagine some code inside the image transformation library might be called from the above code.